Uncomputability of Phase Diagrams: Abstract

 \section{Abstract}

-The phase diagram of a material is of central importance to describe the properties and behaviour of a condensed matter system.
-We prove that the general task of determining the quantum phase diagram of a many-body Hamiltonian is uncomputable, by explicitly constructing a one-parameter family of Hamiltonians for which this is the case.
-This work builds off recent results proving undecidability of the spectral gap problem~\cite{Cubitt_PG_Wolf_Undecidability,Cubitt_PG_Wolf_Nature,Bausch_1D_Undecidable}.
-However, in all previous constructions, the Hamiltonian was necessarily a discontinuous function of its parameters, making it difficult to derive rigorous implications for phase diagrams or related condensed matter questions.
-Our main technical contribution is to prove undecidability of the spectral gap for a continuous, single-parameter family of translationally invariant, nearest-neighbour spin-lattice Hamiltonians on a 2D square lattice: $\op H(\varphi)$ where $\varphi\in \field R$.
+The phase diagram of a material is of central importance in describing the properties and behaviour of a condensed matter system.
+In this work, we prove that the task of determining the phase diagram of a many-body Hamiltonian is in general uncomputable, by explicitly constructing a continuous one-parameter family of Hamiltonians $\op{ H}(\varphi)$, where $\varphi\in \mathbb{ R}$, for which this is the case.
+The $\op H(\varphi)$ are translationally-invariant, with nearest-neighbour couplings on a 2D spin lattice.
 As well as implying uncomputablity of phase diagrams, our result also proves that undecidability can hold for a set of positive measure of a Hamiltonian's parameter space, whereas previous results only implied undecidability on a zero measure set.
+This brings the spectral gap undecidability results a step closer to standard condensed matter problems, where one typically studies phase diagrams of many-body models as a function of one or more continuously varying real parameters, such as magnetic field strength or pressure.